Structure before construction.

 - Share error codes and whether circulation is working.

-- Note any access restrictions (gates, dogs, preferred scheduling windows).
+- Note access restrictions, gates, dogs, and preferred scheduling windows.

 Outdoor construction has variables.
 A professional process does not pretend those variables do not exist.
 It manages them through milestones and communication.